 Slip and Fall on Unsafe Property: Who’s Liable?

 Visiting a neighbor’s house or making a trip to the store should never have to end in a trip to the hospital.
 Sadly, this mishap happens all too often for many people across New Jersey.
 Why?
 Because they suffer an injury in a slip-and-fall accident.
-Many times, injuries and the resulting pain gets diagnosed as RSD which is a condition which can worsen, eventually resulting in the individual being declared disabled – thankfully there are instances of settlements being secured for victims of criminal negligence so justice is being served.
-If you or a loved one is involved in such an accident, who is liable for the damages caused?
+Many times, injuries and the resulting pain gets diagnosed as RSD which is a condition that can worsen, eventually resulting in the individual being declared disabled – thankfully there are instances of settlements being secured for victims of criminal negligence so justice is being served.
+If you or a loved one had involvement in such an accident, who is liable for the damages?
 This post from Rossetti & DeVoto, PC will cover this situation and any liabilities associated with it so that you can be informed about your rights relating to slip-and-fall accidents.

 The Property Owner

 First and foremost, the property owner’s conduct will come into question in a slip-and-fall case involving unsafe property.
 An experienced attorney will investigate your fall to see if there is a connection between your injuries and the property.
 Owners of property are generally responsible for maintaining their property in a safe condition, but it’s not automatic.
 These cases are often hard-fought battles.

 For most homeowners, they are responsible for maintaining their property in a reasonably safe condition and/or for warning of conditions that are not obvious.
 The extent of the duty often coincides with whether the person injured was a social guest or an invitee onto the property.
 For social guests, oftentimes an owner is only responsible to warn of the unknown.
 Or, to worn of hidden dangers that an unsuspecting guest might encounter.
 On the other hand, for business invitees, it requires the property to be reasonably safe.
 For condominium owners, they may prohibit you from suing your own condominium association depending on the condominium by-laws.